-The John F. Kennedy Presidential Library is one of fourteen Presidential Libraries within the National Archives and Records Administration.
-The Library acquires, preserves, arranges, describes, and provides access to primary-source materials in all formats that document the life, career, and times of John F. Kennedy, as well as the work of the Kennedy administration and its impact on the public.
+The John F. Kennedy Presidential Library is one of fifteen presidential libraries administered by the National Archives and Records Administration (NARA).
+The Library acquires, preserves, arranges, describes, and provides access to primary-source materials in all formats that document the life, career, and times of John F. Kennedy, as well as the work of the Kennedy Administration and its impact on the public.
 The Library is also the primary repository for the papers of Ernest Hemingway.
+See our Archives brochure for more information about the archival holdings.

 Archival research can be complex.
 See more information about how to research in archives, including common archives terminology and search strategies.